Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Avoid exceeding the speed rating of your tires, as it can lead to reduced traction and control.

-By understanding and interpreting the load index and speed rating of your tires, you can make informed decisions that enhance the safety and performance of your vehicle.
+By understanding and interpreting the and speed rating of your tires, you can make informed decisions that enhance the safety and performance of your vehicle.
 Remember to always consult your vehicle manufacturer’s recommendations and tire professionals for guidance on selecting the right tires for your specific needs.

 Reading Tire Pressure